-Tutoring services are available FREE OF CHARGE to all current USCB students.
-The purpose of the tutoring program is to help students become independent and successful learners by assisting with developing good study skills, increasing their understanding of course content, and helping them develop a positive attitude toward learning.
+Tutoring Center services are available free of charge to all current USCB students.
+These services are designed to help students become independent and successful learners by assisting with developing good study skills, increasing understanding of course content, and helping develop a positive attitude toward learning.
 Tutoring is available both by scheduled drop-in hours and by appointment.
+Contact Jody Vermilyea 843-208-8024 or vermilye@uscb.edu.